Subscribe to this page via e-mail here - Subscribe

 In view of the above, it can be concluded that the Spirit dwells in the Christian in the same way the Father and Son dwell - spiritually and representatively by the means of the word he revealed.

-Some believe the indwelling of the Spirit is an actual, personal indwelling separate and apart from the word.
+Some believe the dwelling of the Spirit is an actual, personal dwelling separate and apart from the word.
 Following are some reasons offered for believing this view and a response to each.

 I. "The Bible says the body is the temple of the Holy Spirit."
 (I Cor.
 6:19)